pachadotdev/capybara/README.md

 expense of making the code harder to understand, but I still did my best to write a straightforward code.

 Capybara is full of trade-offs.
-Using dplyr means there is no way to use in-place modification of data.
-This is something intentional in dplyr, and I prefer to have a slightly bigger memory footprint than do have side effects (like changing the input data).
+I used dplyr and dtplyr to help myself with the data.table syntax, otherwise there is no way to use in-place modification of data.
+This is something intentional in dplyr to avoid side effects like changing the input data.
+In my research I use SQL because I have over 200 GB of international trade data, where dplyr helps a lot because it allows me to query SQL directly from R and just using dplyr syntax, something impossible with data.table, which requires me to go to the SQL editor en export my queries in CSV format and then import them in R.

 With data.table you get faster computation and a slightly reduced use of memory.
-The problem is to understand the code when you are familiar with data.table (I am not). data.table uses in-place modification, which gives me the heebie-jeebies.
-I think data.table is great from what I heard from its users, but I think with my design choices I accomplished my goal of making model estimation feasible, and now I can run models on my laptop without relying on UofT’s servers a bit less.
+The problem is to understand the code when you are familiar with data.table. data.table uses in-place modification, which gives me the heebie-jeebies, but I am ok with it as I am using in internal package functions that the end user never sees.
+I think data.table and dplyr are great tools, the problem is the user that uses one in the same way as some people use a plier instead of a wrench.

+I think with my design choices I accomplished my goal of making model estimation feasible, and now I can run models on my laptop relying on UofT’s servers a bit less.
-Finally, I am not using parallelization on purpose.
-I might add this feature later, but I have colleagues who use Macs, and OMP is very hard to install when you use the M1/M2 processor.

 ## Future plans

-The other nice thing about dplyr is directly connecting to SQL databases, something that I shall implement for v0.3 to move the data filtering to server-side, as I am already using SQL to organize the around 200 GB of trade datasets that I use.

 I will also work on adding a RESET test to summaries as default and make clustered standard errors computation a bit easier.